 Are there any film adaptations?

-Where can I buy the comics?
+Where can I buy the graphic novels?

 Is steampunk the only genre in this work?